Skip to main content

 Basic Description

-A dove the size of a sparrow, the Common Ground-Dove forages in dusty open areas, sometimes overshadowed by the grass clumps it is feeding beneath.
+A dove the size of a sparrow, the Common Ground Dove forages in dusty open areas, sometimes overshadowed by the grass clumps it is feeding beneath.
 Its dusty plumage is easy to overlook until the bird springs into flight with a soft rattling of feathers and a flash of reddish-brown in the wings.
 These small, attractive doves are common across the southernmost parts of the U.S. from California to Florida.

 More ID Info

-image of range map for Common Ground Dove
+Range map for Common Ground Dove

 Year-roundBreedingMigrationNonbreeding